 You Should Always Tip Something, Even If Not 20%

-While 20% is the gold standard for a good tip, you can leave less if necessary, as long as you leave something, Badea said.
-He suggests tipping is just the cost of doing business when going to a restaurant, regardless of service.
-“It should be factored into your bill when dining out, although you can still go above that for exceptional service.”
+While 20% is the gold standard for a good tip, you can leave less if necessary, as long as you leave something.
+Experts suggest tipping is just the cost of doing business when going to a restaurant, regardless of service.

 Consider Talking With the Server or Management

-In a rare circumstance where a server is hostile or harassing, Doug Miles, co-founder of youtip, suggests it may be OK not to tip, though he finds these situations rare.
+In a rare circumstance where a server is hostile or harassing, it may be OK not to tip, though these situations are rare.
 Even in these cases, a discussion with the management might solve the issue, and your tip will still benefit the other workers behind that server.